chaitu-ycr/learning_notes/vector_tool_notes/capl_basics/README.md

 * The timer variable can be accessed with the keyword this within the event procedure.
 * You would start a previously-defined timer with the function setTimer.
 * After the timer has elapsed, the associated on timer procedure is called.
 The maximum time is 2147483647 s (=596523.23h) for variables of the type timer and 2147483647 ms (= 2147483,647 s = 596,52h) for variables of the type msTimer.
 With the function cancelTimer you can stop a timer which has already been started and thereby prevent the associated on timer procedure from being called.
-* In CAPL exists the following variable types for timer:
+* In CAPL has the following type of timer's:
   * timer - timer based on seconds
   * msTimer - timer based on milliseconds